BloomTechBackend/bd-team-project-a-rod/project_documents/design_document.md

 and this can be expanded further to choose the time horizon that you want to visualize your performance such as: last month, last 3 months, 6 months, year, or overall.
 I would also like to add the ability to track performance for each golf course, with a graph available for that too.

 Also, currently users would have to manually figure out and plug in the course and slope ratings of the course they played at, and in the future I would like to have that information stored for all golf courses, so that users only have to worry about plugging in their score, making it easier.

 I think just simply making the website look organized, pretty, and colorful and adding as much cool analytical and visual features as possible would make my app more fun to use.

+Also a dropdown feature to put recent golf courses submitted so users don't have to manually rewrite the same golf course names everytime.

 # 5. Proposed Architecture Overview